 Monarch butterflies don’t need a GPS to locate their migration destination.
 Many of the gorgeous travelers find their way to the same exact location, perhaps even to one particular tree, where previous generations have wintered before.
-If you want monarchs to visit your yard, try planting a wildflower garden for pollinators.
+Use this monarch migration map to track the epic journey.

-A female monarch in the wild can lay up to 500 eggs throughout her lifetime, and in captivity female butterflies can lay even more.
+A female monarch in the wild can lay up to 500 eggs on milkweed plants throughout her lifetime.
+Butterflies raised in captivity can lay even more.
 Learn how to tell the difference between monarch eggs and aphids.